aaron3993/aaron3993/README.md

 ### Hi there 👋

 My name is Aaron and I am highly motivated to keep learning.
-I am a full stack developer who is always excited to expand my current knowledge and learn new stacks and technology.
+I am a full stack developer who is always excited to expand my knowledge and learn new stacks and technology.

 <!--
 **aaron3993/aaron3993** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.